 Human Supervisors are also permitted to perform all the roles of the Safety Officers, Operators, and Pit Crew personnel.
+Only the Human Supervisor may interact with the base Station.

 Responsibilities and Access

-Role View Limited Status Data View Full Status Data View Derived Data Trigger Tier 1 EStop Service UxV Teleoperation Of UxV
+Role View Limited Status Data View Full Status Data View Derived Data Trigger Tier 1 EStop Service UxS Teleoperation Of UxS

 General Pit Crew (Up to 6) ✓ ✓

-(each g Crew: Specialized ammate permitted Roles up to one specialize zed role)
+(each g Crew: Specialized ammate permitted zed role)

-Human Supervisor (1) ✓ ✓ , ✓ ✓ ✓
+Human Supervisor (1) ✓ ✓ ' ✓ ✓ ✓

-Operator (1 per UxV up to 5) ✓ ✓ ✓ ✓
+Operator (1 per UxS up to 5) ✓ ✓ ✓ ✓

-Safety Officer (up to 1) ✓ ✓ ✓
+Safety Officer (up to 2) ✓ ✓ ✓